Morgan Tsvangirai Fast Facts

 Other Facts:

-Is the oldest of nine children.
+Was the oldest of nine children.

-Is the oldest of nine children.
+Was the oldest of nine children.

 Left school at age 16 to help support his family.